MOBILE APP

 How do users react to setting their own check-in frequency and habit goal?

-This phrase will involve scenario-based testing with a mid-fidelity prototype to gather insight into navigation, emotional tone, feature usefulness, and overall clarity.
-Feedback from this round will guide decisions about refining flows, simplying features, and adjusting visual or verbal cues for greater clarity and emotional alignment.
+This phase will involve scenario-based testing with a mid-fidelity prototype to gather insights into navigation, emotional tone, feature usefulness, and overall clarity.
+Feedback from this round will guide decisions on refining flows, simplifying features, and adjusting visual or verbal cues for greater clarity and emotional alignment.

-I tested with three participants who closely reflect Bloom's target users - individuals who want to build healthy habits but often feel overwhelmed by strict of clinical habit trackers.
+I tested with three individuals closely reflecting Bloom’s target users—people who want to build healthy habits but often feel overwhelmed by strict or clinical habit trackers.
+Participants included:

-A graduate student managing academic stress alongside work and seeking more balance.
+A graduate student balancing academic stress and work.

 A young professional recovering from burnout and rebuilding self-care routines.